 Violinist and music teacher Trevor Andrews lost his job at the end of March as his orchestral performances were resigned and his students also canceled private lessons due to the coronavirus.
 At the same time, Andrews claims to be an expert in the online video game Apex Legends, so he started educating players over the Internet, CNN concludes.

-Plenty has lost their jobs due to the pandemic, but at the same time, fans who are familiar with video games can easily become full-time coaches.
+Plenty have lost their jobs due to the pandemic, but at the same time, fans who are familiar with video games can easily become full-time coaches.
 While it seems unusual to teach video game skills development, this trend has been observed for years and is becoming more popular as people spend even more time in their homes and playing.

 “I can explain things well, just like when playing the violin, here you have to figure out what you’re doing wrong and how you could be better,” Andrews said.